sakamies/filter-element/README.md

-# Custom element for filtering a list of elements based on a form
+# A custom element for filtering a list of elements based on a form

 Example usage.
 And yeah nothing's missing, this example works as is without any config.
 More elaborate example usage and available attributes are in `index.html´ and `filter.js`.